UK-Export-Finance/dtfs2/azure-functions/acbs-function/README.md

 Azure Functions can be run locally on port 7071 using the Azure Functions Core Tools.
 This local environment enables testing and debugging before deploying to Azure.

-## Orchestrating with HTTP Starter Function :electric_plug:
+## Orchestrating with HTTP trigger Function :electric_plug:

-Durable Functions are initiated by an HTTP starter function, often referred to as `acbs-http`.
+Durable Functions are initiated by an HTTP trigger function, often referred to as `acbs-http`.
 This starter function triggers the execution of durable orchestrator functions.

 ## Durable Functions 🔄